acrdlph/block-radar/README.md

 # Block Explorer Frontend Code Challenge
 This project is a code challenge for a frontend developer job application.
+Here is a [live demo](https://blockradar-5af36.firebaseapp.com/)!

 ## Overview